karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 		alert('WELCOME!');
 	});

-When dealing with an array of jQuery objects with more than 1 element, all elements items are affected.
+When dealing with an array of jQuery objects with more than 1 element, all elements are affected.
 When dealing with an empty element, nothing happens.

 The built-in jQuery method can be broken down into specific categories of behavior.
 Let's look at a few of the methods in each category.